binnev/recipe-planner/readable-recipes/porridge.md

 - [ ] apples

 ## Method:
-1. put oats and chia seeds in water in cup
+1. Put oats and chia seeds in water in cup.
-2. put cup in fridge
+2. Put cup in fridge.
-3. wait 24 hours
+3. Wait 24 hours.
-4. enjoy
+4. Enjoy.